 IATA's legal efforts anticipated the effects of new technology associated with the period of rapid growth.
 It was able to advise the industry on new aircraft and systems, electronic data processing and advances in sales and marketing techniques.
 Since acts of hijacking and sabotage became more frequent during this period, IATA assisted in the development of the Tokyo, Hague and Montreal Conventions, the first international legal counter-measures.

 Automation became commonplace in airline operations during the 1960s.
 Standardization in its use was less commonplace and IATA began its involvement in perfecting standard message formats for inter-company data exchange, which continues to this day.

-Unit Load Devices, or ULDs - principally, containers - allow rapid, economical cargo handling.
-IATA Members developed the technical specifications for containers and created a ULD control centre, to keep track of their movements.
+IATA members developed the technical specifications for containers and created a Unit Load Device (ULD) control center, to keep track of their movements.
 Until 1955, there was a complete embargo on the air transport of toxic, flammable or corrosive materials.
-Then IATA developed Dangerous Goods Regulations for their safe carriage.
-A decade later, Live Animals Regulations provided for suitable standards for the in-flight welfare of animals.
+Then IATA developed the Dangerous Goods Regulations for their safe carriage.
+A decade later, the Live Animals Regulations provided for suitable standards for the in-flight welfare of animals.